tylerjwoodfin/remindmail/README.md

 ```

 - reminders are generated only every 12 hours, but this can be overcome with `remind -g --force`
+- to test your `remind.md` without actually sending reminders, use `remind -g --dry-run`

+- this function requires use of SMTP; please ensure you've configured this correctly.

 ## later (--later)